 If you’ve been following the presidential race and know anything about Donald Trump, you probably know that his family business is built on rental property investing.
 Well, it’s really more of a clever name-marketing scheme.
 But there’s no denying his real estate businesses have savily applied the tax code to minimize taxes owed.

-Regardless of how you feel about the election, the candidates, and how they’ve built their own wealth, you should know that real estate can be a very lucrative means of wealth creation, and consequently, early retirement.
+Regardless of how you feel about the election, the candidates, and how they’ve built their own wealth, you should know that rental property investing can be a very lucrative means of wealth creation, and consequently, early retirement.

 I got into rental properties almost four years ago.
 A friend of mine had already started a real estate empire of four duplexes.
 He created his little empire over the span of about four years, while working a full time job and supporting a family.